All Episodes

 At decisive moments in our history and in quiet times around family tables, we are a people humbled and strengthened and blessed by prayer.

-I call him the first George W. Urged citizens to pray and to give thanks and to ask for God's protection.
+During the darkest days of the Revolutionary War, the Continental Congress and George Washington, I call him the first George W. urged citizens to pray and to give thanks and to ask for God's protection.

-Now let me ask you people what in the world when you listen to that, is there to fear?
+Now let me ask you people, what in the world, when you listen to that, is there to fear?

-There has to be a reason why they are fearful of this, because that's what it is.
+There has to be a reason why they are fearful of this because that's what it is.

-They're fearful if we start talking about God, God being on our side, God bless the America and so forth.
+They're fearful if we start talking about God being on our side, God bless the America and so forth.

 You know what I think it is?

-And that's what they think you people in the South have done, too.
+And that's what they think you people in the South have done too.

-That these are the kind of people I'm telling you, if they ever get back in power and in charge during these crucial times, it is going to be a disaster.
+These are the kind of people I'm telling you, if they ever get back in power and in charge during these crucial times, it is going to be a disaster.

 I had a brief time out.

-Yeah, that's right.
+Yet, that's right.

-California law would remove sex-specific terms from books and would mandate pro-homosexual lessons.
+California law would remove sex-specific terms from books and would mandate pro-homosexual lessons, like from mom and dad to sperm recipient and sperm donor.

-God is a source of strength to others, God is a photo up.
+To others, God is a photo op.

-Uh give you some examples.
+I'll give you some examples.

-Uh George W. Bush, God's a source of strength.
+George W. Bush, God's a source of strength.

-You don't want to get too close to God, though, because I mean Christianity, and you know, yeah, you can't, that's just bad.
+You don't want to get too close to God, though, because Christianity.

 That's even worse.